 Changes to the corresponding lease assets and liabilities (net difference) is recognised in profit and loss.

-*IFRS allows an exception to recognising a new lease for certain lease modifications due to COVID 19 (see May 2020 Tip)
+*IFRS allows an exception to recognising a new lease for certain IFRS 16 Lease modifications due to COVID 19 (see May 2020 Tip)

 Lessors may recognise operating leases and lessees may recognise certain leases as short term and low value leases using the straight-line basis.
 Lease modifications to these leases will ALWAYS result in a new lease being recognised.